lorenzoongithub/sequential/README.md

 A website for presenting works on JavaScript

-Sometimes writing a few lines of JavaScript code is the best way to explain how something works.
+> > Sometimes writing a few lines of JavaScript code is the best way to explain how something works. < <

 sequential is a complete client side solution for creating and sharing short snippets of JavaScript code.
-Every snippet can access any external library and records a few information on the platform and time of execution.
+Every snippet can access any external library and it records time of execution and details on the platform.
 It can be re-run and modified.